Frequently Asked Questions

 - A named school book bag (school will supply).
 Rucksacks and backpacks are too bulky.

-- A named water bottle (which school will supply) to be left in school for a week and then returned home at the weekend for washing.
+- A named water bottle to be left in school for a week and then returned home at the weekend for washing.
+We provide a water bottle at the start of your child's journey with us but you are welcome to bring in a bottle from home if you would prefer.
+Washable name stickers are the best way to label the bottles.

 - Tissues, if needed.